 Medication-Assisted Treatment (MAT)

 MAT combines medications, such as methadone or naltrexone, with counseling and behavioral therapies.
-These medications help reduce withdrawal symptoms, cravings, and the euphoric effects of opiates.
-MAT is often considered the gold standard for treating opiate addiction.
+These medications help reduce withdrawal symptoms, cravings, and the euphoric effects of opioids.
+MAT is often considered the gold standard for treating opioid use disorder.

 Inpatient treatment programs provide intensive care in a controlled environment.
 These programs typically involve a combination of detoxification, medication-assisted treatment, individual and group therapy, counseling, and support services.
 Inpatient treatment can be particularly advantageous for individuals with severe addiction or who require a structured and supportive setting.